micro-ROS/micro-ROS.github.io/_docs/tutorials/core/hidden_section_first_application_zephyr/index.md

 ros2 run micro_ros_agent micro_ros_agent serial --dev [device]
 ```

-***TIP:** you can use this command to find your serial device name: `ls /dev/serial/by-id/*`*
+***TIP:** you can use this command to find your serial device name: `ls /dev/serial/by-id/*`.
+Probably it will be something like `/dev/serial/by-id/usb-ZEPHYR_Zephyr_microROS_3536510100290035-if00`*

-## Test the sample micro-ROS app behaviour

-Once the micro-ROS app is built and flashed, and the board is connected to a micro-ROS agent, let's check that everything is working in a new command line.
-We are going to listen to ping topic to check whether the Ping Pong node is publishing its own ping messages:
+And finally, let's check that everything is working in another command line.
+We are going to listen to ping topic to check whether the Ping Pong node is publishing its own pings

 ```bash
 source /opt/ros/$ROS_DISTRO/setup.bash